stuerp/foo_vis_spectrum_analyzer/README.md

 v0.11.0.0-alpha7, 2026-07-xx

 - New: Oscilloscope uses decimation to improve the quality of the rendered signal.
+- New: Spectrogram uses resampling to improve the quality of the rendered spectrum.

 You can read the full history [here](docs/History.md).